Compare Car Insurance Quotes in Real-Time and Save.

 Does Changing Jobs Affect Your Credit Score?

-No, changing jobs doesn't directly affect your credit score.
+Surprisingly, no—changing jobs doesn't directly impact your credit score.

 July 1, 2025